 I engage in popular culture, observe business, cultural and economic trends, and have a strong basis in art and design history.
 This means I can counsel you wisely in terms of direction and solutions for your design project.
 I become familiar with the services & mission of my clients.

 I make sure you’re “in the loop” as a project progresses.
 I will ask questions, discuss options, advise and listen to your needs and concerns.
 When a time frame, budget, or scope of work is not possible, I will discuss options with you before proceeding.

 I approach my work with joy and have a good time doing it.

 I am called to be a visual communicator.
 I continue to develop my abilities through painting, drawing, photography, writing, observation and ideation.
 I pass on my knowledge through teaching and mentoring.

-I schedule projects based on the scope of work.
-Despite appearances, most things cannot be accomplished overnight, yesterday, or by tomorrow.
-A 5-7 day turn-around from ‘Okay, GO!” on a project to the first review of concepts is normal.
+I schedule projects based on their scope of work.
+A 10-14 day turn-around from ‘Okay, GO!” on a small project to the first review of concepts is normal.
 If the project is complex, more development time is necessary.
-Your project will not be the only one I’m working on.